 Haiti is Designated as Temporary Protected Status (TPS) country beginning January 12, 2010

-U.S. Department of Homeland Security Grants 18-month Temporary Protected Status (TPS) for Nationals of Haiti
+U.S. Department of Homeland Security Grants Extension of Temporary Protected Status (TPS) for Nationals of Haiti until January 22, 2016.

-Dallas and Fort Worth, TX immigration lawyers of Chavez & Valko LLP now confirms that following the natural disaster of historic proportions in Haiti the Department of Homeland Security (DHS) granted Temporary Protected Status (TPS) to eligible nationals of Haiti on January 15, 2010.
+Dallas and Fort Worth, TX immigration lawyers of Chavez & Valko LLP confirm that following the natural disaster of historic proportions in Haiti the Department of Homeland Security (DHS) granted Temporary Protected Status (TPS) to eligible nationals of Haiti on January 15, 2010.

-The initial granting of the TPS is available to Haiti nationals who were physically present in the United States on Tuesday, January 12, 2010.
+The initial granting of the TPS was available to Haiti nationals who were physically present in the United States on Tuesday, January 12, 2010.
 The TPS does not apply to Haitians who entered the United States after January 12, 2010.
-Further details on this TPS grant for Haiti will appear in the Federal Register Notice.
+Further details on this TPS grant extension for Haiti will appear in the Federal Register Notice as well as at USCIS.

 Questions and Answers about TPS for Haiti